auth0/docs/articles/applications/concepts/app-types-first-third-party.md

 ## First-party applications

-First-party applicationsare those controlled by the same organization or person who owns the Auth0 domain.
+First-party applications are those controlled by the same organization or person who owns the Auth0 domain.
 For example, let's say you created both a Contoso API and an application that logs into `contoso.com` and consumes the Contoso API.
 You would register both the API and application under the same Auth0 domain, and the application would be a first-party application.
 By default, all applications created via the [Auth0 Dashboard](${manage_url}/#/applications) are first-party applications.

 ## Third-party applications